Marisken Surgery: Treatment, Procedure & Experiences

 Necessary for any fiber intake |

-When should complications after the surgery be medically clarified?
+When should complications after the operation be medically examined?

-After a marisca surgery, mild pain, oozing, and minimal traces of blood are normal.
-However, certain symptoms indicate that a medical check-up is necessary to detect infections or wound healing disorders early.
+After skin tag surgery, mild pain, oozing, and minimal blood traces are normal.
+However, certain symptoms indicate that medical supervision is necessary to detect infections or wound healing disorders early.

 - Severe or increasing pain that does not subside despite painkillers